Illustrators, how do your stories grow?

 “…Roundly praised, intermittently censored and occasionally eaten, Mr. Sendak’s books were essential ingredients of childhood for the generation born after 1960 or thereabouts, and in turn for their children.”

-- I enjoyed this this CNN interview with novelist Gregory Maguire, author of Wicked: The Life and Times of the Wicked Witch of the West about Sendak, whom Maguire personally knew.
+- I enjoyed this CNN interview with novelist Gregory Maguire, author of Wicked: The Life and Times of the Wicked Witch of the West about Sendak, whom Maguire personally knew.

 - The SCBWI International website has put up this page honoring him.